-Take a CEF called Tekla Healthcare Investors (HQH), which uses a team of investment experts and boots-on-the-ground healthcare researchers to find the very best stocks in the pharmaceutical space.
+Take a CEF called Tekla Life Sciences Investors (HQL), which uses a team of investment experts and boots-on-the-ground healthcare researchers to find the very best stocks in the pharmaceutical space.

 Normally, if you bought these stocks on an exchange, you’d have to pay the market price.
-But with HQH, you’re getting these companies for 4% less than if you bought the shares directly, as of this writing.
+But with HQH, you’re getting these companies for 2% less than if you bought the shares directly, as of this writing.
 That may not sound like a lot, but it really is a deal in disguise, as we’ll see in a moment.

-This deal exists even though HQH crushed the benchmark pharma-industry CEF, the iShares US Pharmaceuticals ETF (IHE) in the last decade, something many pundits will tell you an actively managed fund simply isn’t supposed to do.
+This buying opportunity exists even though HQL crushed the benchmark pharma-industry CEF, the iShares US Pharmaceuticals ETF (IHE) in the last decade, something many pundits will tell you an actively managed fund simply isn’t supposed to do.

 This, in effect, gives us a “buy low, sell high” setup that actually works: we simply buy our CEFs when they trade at unusual discounts and then sell when those discounts flip to premiums!
-And you get paid pretty well to ride that particular train, with payouts like HQH’s 8.6% yield.
+And you get paid pretty well to ride that particular train, with payouts like HQL’s 7.9% yield.

-Put, say, $300K in HQH, get $2,150 per month, then sell later at a profit?
+Put, say, $300K in HQL, get $1,975 per month, then sell later at a profit?
 This is why investors—particularly billionaire investors—love CEFs!